Fundraising and Supporter Development

 When a donation has been made in error

 We would return a donation if money had been taken in error.
 Examples include:

 - If a donor has double-clicked on the online payment page and the donation had been processed twice.

 - If an additional zero was added in error to the donation, or the wrong amount was processed

 - If there is a technical error on our online payment forms that caused donations to be taken in error

-- If there is a mix up with the name of the Charity and they actually meant their donation to go to somewhere else.
-For example there may be special purpose funds with similar names to external charities.
+- If there is a mix up with the name of the Charity and they actually meant their donation to go somewhere else.
+For example, there may be special purpose funds with similar names to external charities.

 Under the Direct Debit Guarantee

 If an error is made in the payment of a Direct Debit the Fundraising team e.g. a higher payment or more frequent payments than agreed are taken then the donor is entitled to a full and immediate refund.